-We've compiled exmples of strong strategic plans from Canada, BC, USA, and around the world.
+We've compiled examples of publicly available strong strategic plans from Canada, BC, USA, and around the world.
 The chosen plans are a snapshot of a variety of industries and show how important planning and implementation is for any organization.

 Canadian Strategic Plans

 The Canadian Soccer Association is a large organization governing both the men's and women's Canadian national soccer teams.
 This strategic plan does a great job of clearly stating the organization's visions, missions, and goals and the steps they need to take to reach them.
 One of their biggest long term strategic goals outlined in this plan is to win the bid to host the 2026 FIFA World Cup.

 To provide leadership in the pursuit of excellence in soccer, nationally and internationally, in cooperation with its members and partners.